Hao-Starrr/humanoid-arm-retarget/README.md

 You only need to provide your **robot's control API** in `interface.py` and **forward kinematics** in `arms_retarget.py` to achieve teleoperation of your robot.
 It also provides a first-person view, giving the operator an immersive feeling when controlling the robot.

-This repository combines the advantages of [VisionProTeleop](https://github.com/Improbable-AI/VisionProTeleop), [television](https://github.com/OpenTeleVision/TeleVision), and [relaxedIK](https://github.com/uwgraphics/relaxed_ik) to achieve **stable**, **fast**, and **accurate** robot teleoperation.
+This repository combines the advantages of [VisionProTeleop](https://github.com/Improbable-AI/VisionProTeleop), [television](https://github.com/OpenTeleVision/TeleVision) to achieve **stable**, **fast**, and **accurate** robot teleoperation.

-The core idea is: because 7-DOF robot arms have redundancy, there can be multiple solutions for the elbow position.
-To eliminate the redundancy, we determine the unique solution of the first 5 degrees of freedom through the forearm orientation, and then calculate the Euler angles of the wrist to determine the last 2 degrees of freedom.
-It requires the VR device to provide the poses more than hands skeleton, also elbow and forearm.
+It provides configuration files for the following robots:

+- fftai_gr1
+- fftai_gr2
+- open_loong

+You can add your own robot's configuration files.

 ## Demo